History of the New York City Subway: Independent System

 Mayor John F. Hylan was a strong advocate of public operation of the subway.
 He was fired from the BRT after working as a motorman for some time, and he wanted to avoid having to spend more money to recapture the IRT and BRT, so he tried to push the two operators out of business.
 To that end, Hylan had denied allocating money for the BRT by refusing to build new lines, refusing to raise fares (thereby putting the BRT in more debt), denied building permits so that some major building work lasted longer than planned, and even refused to build a new subway yard for the BRT.
 The Malbone Street Wreck in 1918 contributed to the losses incurred by the two companies, which led to the bankruptcy of the BRT in 1918.
 The BRT, however, was reorganized into the BMT.
 The IRT was almost bankrupt, but managed to complete the line to Flushing by 1928.
 Subsequently, Hylan drew up plans for a third subway network that would be city-built and -operated, in contrast to the existing subway lines, which were privately operated.

 On the other hand, New York City had grown to over five and a half million inhabitants and urgently needed new subway lines.
 The dual system could not keep pace with this ever-increasing ridership.
 So, a compromise solution was finally found that would allow Hylan's plans as well as the interests of private operators to be considered.
 However, the city's and Hylan's long-term goal was the unification and consolidation of the existing subway, with the city operating a unified subway system.
 The city, bolstered by political claims that the private companies were reaping profits at taxpayer expense, determined that it would build, equip and operate a new system itself, with private investment and without sharing the profits with private entities.
 This led to the building of the Independent City-Owned Subway (ICOS), sometimes called the Independent Subway System (ISS), the Independent City-Owned Rapid Transit Railroad, or simply The Eighth Avenue Subway after the location of its premier Manhattan mainline.
 After the city acquired the BMT and IRT in 1940, the Independent lines were dubbed the IND to follow the three-letter initialisms of the other systems.

-The original IND system, consisting of the Eighth Avenue mainline and the Sixth Avenue, Concourse, Culver, and Queens Boulevard branch lines, was entirely underground in the four boroughs that it served, with the exception of the Smith–Ninth Streets and Fourth Avenue stations on the Culver Viaduct over the Gowanus Canal in Gowanus, Brooklyn.
+The original IND system, consisting of the Eighth Avenue mainline and the Sixth Avenue (south of West Fourth Street), Concourse, Culver, and Queens Boulevard branch lines, was entirely underground in the four boroughs that it served, with the exception of the Smith–Ninth Streets and Fourth Avenue stations on the Culver Viaduct over the Gowanus Canal in Gowanus, Brooklyn.